Discovering...

 Friday is the holy day in Islam, and the midday prayer (Salat al-Jumu'ah) is the most important of the week.
 After prayer, families gather at the eldest family member's home for couscous.
 The tradition is so deeply rooted that asking a Moroccan "What did you eat on Friday?" is rhetorical.
 The answer is always couscous.
 Restaurants across Morocco serve couscous as their Friday special, and many establishments serve nothing else for the midday meal.

 Preparation begins early.
 By 8 AM, the couscous is being hand-rolled.
 The broth starts simmering by 9 AM.
 The air fills with the aroma of onions, saffron, and cinnamon.
 By noon, the couscoussier is steaming for the final time, and the family platter is warming.
 After the men return from Friday prayer, the meal is served.
-It is the only time the extended family eats together each week.
 Turning away an unexpected guest on Friday is nearly unthinkable.
 Many families prepare extra portions for visitors or neighbors who may be alone.

 Moroccan couscous comes in far more varieties than most visitors realize.
-Each region and occasion has its own signature version.
+Each region and occasion calls for its own version.

 Prices shown are starting prices and may vary by season, location, and restaurant.